gmrock/gmrock.github.io/_posts/2022-12-19-Home-Automation.md

 ![Architecture](https://raw.githubusercontent.com/gmrock/website/main/media/HomeAutomation_Architecture_Diagram.png)

 ##### `MasterRaspberryPi`:
-The main web application(war) is running on a tomcat server on this pi.
+This pi is hosting the main web application(war) on a tomcat server.
 This is the central system(brain) to which all the peripheral devices such as sensors, remotes etc send status information (via other locally located raspberry pis).
 The web application makes the decision based on the input it receives from the devices.
-For example - if the main door is opened and the current time is 23:00 and the home is armed, then the siren needs start along with sending notifications to users.
+For example - if the main door is opened and the current time is 23:00 and the home is armed, then the siren needs to start and send notifications to users.
 This also provides a simple UI which lists all controls for the output devices (lights, sirens, garage remote).
-There are configuration pages available that allows end user to arm/dis-arm home, select time ranges, wifi control etc. There are some advanced configurations that allows to set the IP address of other raspberry pis.
+There are configuration pages available that allow end users to arm/dis-arm home, select time slots, intelligent control etc. There are some advanced configurations that also allow the user to set the IP address of other raspberry pis.

 <br/>

 ##### `RpiS2GlassDoorSensor`:
-This is a running a java application (jar) which monitors the state of the reed switches for couple of doors and knob.
+This is a running a java application (jar) which monitors the state of the reed switches for a couple of doors and door knob as well.
 Whenever there is any state change the application will relay the state to a cloud hosted rabbitmq (cloudamqp).
 The decision and the action what needs to be done on the state change is handled by _`MasterRaspberryPi`_.
 I'm using this library for interacting with the GPIO pins on the raspberry pi - [Pi4j](https://pi4j.com/){:target="_blank"}

 <br/>